david-div/CV/README.md

 #### Communication and teamwork
 Being a manager at Spabreaks.com, communication was extremely important.
 Not only did I have to manage my staff on a day to day basis, but I had to deal with hotels/spas and the rest of the business.

-Teamwork was an integral part of Makers.
-On our final project ([Quark](https://github.com/david-div/Quark-Text-editor)), there were times the team would tangent and go off topic.
+Focusing on the task at hand.
+On our final project at Makers ([Quark](https://github.com/david-div/Quark-Text-editor)), there were times the team would tangent and go off topic.
 I would always bring the team back on track to focus on the task at hand.

 #### Problem solving
 I am a logical thinker and enjoy problem solving, which is the reason I enjoy coding so much.
 Working in accounts previously, the tool of choice was excel, which I became very proficient at.